How I Successfully Got Rid of Fleas in My Apartment Using Non-Toxic Methods

 Non-Toxic Flea Removal for Pets

 The best method for getting fleas off your pet depends on many things: the length of your pet's hair, your pet's temperament, and your available time.
 I used a simple but effective method of brushing to get rid of fleas on my cat.
-I also used Advantage (flea killing drops) which worked well.With a longer-haired animal, or one that doesn't enjoy being brushed, other methods like flea dips might work better than brushing.
+I also used Advantage flea drops, which worked well.With a longer-haired animal, or one that doesn't enjoy being brushed, other methods like flea dips might work better than brushing.

 I am very cautious about what I give my girl, but I was so desperate that I decided to get out the big guns.
-Advantage flea tablets worked well on my cat, and after I put the drops on her neck, I started to notice the fleas in her fur were dead.
+Advantage flea drops worked well on my cat, and after I put them on her neck, I started to notice the fleas that I brushed out of her fur were dead.
 Yeah!
 It was such a relief.

 Effective Flea Control Ideas